 Hear me out, guys: The best dessert for Christmas is not Norwegian at all.

-I’ve always liked the Norwegian Riskrem, which basically means creamed rice (what English speakers would call a rice pudding).
-But when I met Lea, I was introduced to the absolutely superior Danish Risalamande.
+I’ve always liked the Norwegian Riskrem, which basically means rice cream (what English speakers would call a rice pudding).
+But when I met Lumi, I was introduced to the absolutely superior Danish Risalamande.

 It is the same dessert, but those clever Danes have a few tricks up their sleeve that you absolutely need to try!
 Check out this magnificent rice pudding called Risalamande!